whaakman/azure-docs.nl-nl/articles/iot-hub/tutorial-routing.md

 > * Bekijk de resultaten...
 > * .. .in de Service Bus-wachtrij en e-mailberichten.
 > * ...in het opslagaccount.
-> * .. .in de Power BI-visualisatie.
+> * ...in de Power BI-visualisatie.

 ## <a name="prerequisites"></a>Vereisten